Get

 When owning a bobcat, it’s essential to work with an exotic pet veterinarian who has experience caring for wildcats.

-In general, bobcats require a diet of raw meat and specific supplements that help with daily bodily functioning.
+In general, bobcats require a diet of appropriately formulated whole-prey or commercially prepared exotic carnivore diets, along with species-specific supplementation to support normal physiological function.
 An experienced veterinarian will be able to provide the correct nutritional needs for a bobcat.

 Bobcats don’t require additional grooming from humans as they do this themselves.
-They also enjoy water and will benefit from having a large tub where they can bathe and play inside.
+Some individuals also enjoy water and will benefit from having a large tub where they can bathe and play inside.

 Bobcats are also susceptible to contracting and spreading most of the same diseases as domesticated cats.
-Such diseases include bobcat fever, rabies, bordetellosis, and toxoplasmosis.
+Such diseases include bobcat fever, rabies, bordetellosis, feline panleukopenia, and toxoplasmosis.

 Bobcat